Vertretungsapp/indiware-api/README.md

-# indiware-parser
+# IndiwareAPI TS wrapper

-👾 A fully-typed parser for Indiware data, used by Vertretungsapp
+👾 A fully-typed wrapper for the Indiware API, used by Vertretungsapp